Sign In

 Health, Care, and Wellbeing

-While Tibetan Spaniels generally boast robust health, they require specific care routines to ensure they maximize their ability to provide emotional support.
+While Tibetan Spaniels generally boast robust health, they require specific care routines.
+This ensures they maximize their ability to provide emotional support.

 Common Health Considerations

-- Respiratory Health: Due to their facial structure, Tibetan Spaniels may experience respiratory issues, necessitating attention to air quality and regular health assessments.
+• Respiratory Health: Due to their facial structure, Tibetan Spaniels may experience respiratory issues.
+They necessitate attention to air quality and regular health assessments.

-By ensuring these health aspects are monitored, owners can ensure their ESA remains happy and healthy, able to provide consistent emotional support.
+By ensuring these health aspects are monitored, owners can ensure their ESA remains happy and healthy.
+This allows them to provide consistent emotional support.

 Grooming, Comfort, and Maintenance Needs